Electronic cigarette: International growth: 2010s

 The market for electronic cigarettes rose rapidly during the early 2010s and it started gaining attention in mainstream media.
-In the United States, some of the most notable start-ups in the market were blu eCigs, NJOY, V2 Cigs, and Logic, as of 2013.
-International tobacco companies dismissed e-cigarettes as a fad at first.
-However, recognizing the development of a potential new market sector that could render traditional tobacco products obsolete, they began to produce and market their own brands of e-cigarettes and acquire existing e-cigarette companies.
+International tobacco companies dismissed e-cigarettes as a fad at first, but, recognizing a potential new market sector that could make smoking obsolete, they began to produce and market their own brands of e-cigarettes and acquire existing e-cigarette companies.

-The large tobacco companies bought some of the established e-cigarette companies. blu eCigs, a prominent US e-cigarette manufacturer, was acquired by Lorillard Inc. for $135 million in April 2012.
+Tobacco companies bought established e-cigarette companies.
+Blu eCigs, a prominent US e-cigarette manufacturer, was acquired by Lorillard Inc. for $135 million in April 2012.
 Japan Tobacco invested in Ploom.
 British American Tobacco was the first tobacco business to sell e-cigarettes in the UK and launched the e-cigarette Vype in July 2013.
 Imperial Tobacco's Fontem Ventures acquired the intellectual property owned by Hon Lik through Dragonite International Limited for $US 75 million in 2013 and launched Puritane in partnership with Boots UK.
 On 1 October 2013 Lorillard Inc. acquired another e-cigarette company, this time the UK based company SKYCIG.
 SKY was rebranded as blu.